hema2575/VBA-challenge/README.md

 # VBA-challenge
-This is my first attempt on the Week-2 VBA HW.
 This code does the following in the order described.
+ (a) Msgbox to tell the sheet name.
+User needs to click ok.
- (a) Compares rows to find uniquestock tickers
- (b) Determines annualopen, annualclose stock prices and writes them into separate rows (c) Calculates total stock volume at the same as step(b) (d) Needs user intervention (button clicks) to calculate yearly change, percent change and colorcode
+ (b) Compares rows to find uniquestock tickers, Determines annualopen, annualclose stock prices, Calculates total stock volumes, calculates yearly change and
+     percent change within a 'For loop' with conditionals.
+And also colorcodes the percent change as it calculates.
+ (c) All values are written in the same sheet (as shown in the HW instructions) (d) The code calculates Greatest Stock Volume total, Greatest % increase, Greatest % decrease and write to the same sheet in a separate column.